Thin French fries, mushrooms, tomatoes and lettuce leaves

 Trim any excess fat from the steaks and put in a single layer in a baking dish.

-Then pour the sauce over the steaks and serve with vegetables of your choice.
+To serve, pour the sauce over the steaks and accompany with baked potatoes and seasonal vegetables.